-Discussion Point Decision to be Tasks & Ownership
+Discussion Point Decision to be made?
+(Y/N) Tasks & Ownership eview and agre eed by:

-made?
-(Y/N)

-Review and agre ed by:

-We agree that th is document will b e kept

 Example 2: A more standard approach

 Another example of a meeting agenda may cover important insights and be themed or list what the group thinks are the most important things to cover in the early days.